 Heath Resource Center of George Washington University: The Heath Resource Center of George Washington University is “a web-based clearinghouse that serves as an information exchange of educational resources, support services and opportunities.
 The HEATH Resource Center gathers, develops and disseminates information in the form of resource papers, fact sheets, website directories, newsletters, and resource materials.
 HEATH Resource Center is a collaborative effort among a network of professionals in the areas of disability, counseling, transition and postsecondary education.”

-2016 College Resources for Students with Special Needs: The 2016 College Resources for Students with Special Needs is a user-friendly guide (written and published by bestschools.com) that explores rights and protection provided by law, the many different education opportunities as well as in-depth grants and scholarship programs designed specifically to support higher education.
-This guide is intended to answer common questions that inviduals with special needs may have about college, to make it easier for those living with disabilities to leverage the educational benefits they have earned.
+College Support Resources for Students with Disabilities: College Support for Students with Disabilities is a user-friendly guide (written and published by bestschools.com) that explores rights and protection provided by law, the many different education opportunities as well as in-depth grants and scholarship programs designed specifically to support higher education.
+This guide is intended to answer common questions that individuals with special needs may have about college, to make it easier for those living with disabilities to leverage the educational benefits they have earned.